 Gianluigi Donnarumma

-If Italy is organised and hard to break down, he will quickly move from pre-tournament favourite to live leader.
+If Italy is organised and hard to break down, he will quickly move from watchlist name to live leader.

 Emiliano Martinez